 If you do not have sufficient financial aid funds CURRENTLY available on your school account, you must purchase the books with your own funds.
-You may contact the office of Student Financial Services at fa@dallas.edu for more information about your financial aid status.
+You may contact the Financial Aid Office at fa@dallas.edu for more information about your financial aid status.